-Ghana Inflation falls to unexpected record low
+Ghana inflation falls to unexpected record low

 At the same briefing last week, Governor Ernest Addison announced the committee’s unexpected move to cut its benchmark interest rate to 13.5 percent the lowest in more than nine years to support the recovery of the economy, even as cost pressures from new taxes and a 13% rise in transport fares are yet to reflect in price data.
 Indeed, at the time the rate cut was announced many economists criticized it accusing the BoG of having moved too soon and underestimated the impending inflationary pressures

 However, the latest inflation data now supports the key interest rate cut, more so as the much awaited increase in commercial transport fares, announced a fortnight ago was just 13 percent, well below the widely anticipated 20 percent.
-Indeed, economists now suspect te BoG had been given advance notice of both the agreed increase in transport fares (which was announced the very next day after the interest rate cut was announced) and the sharper than expected fall in consumer inflation for May, and had factored both into its calculations.
+Indeed, economists now suspect the Bank of Ghana had been given advance notice of both the agreed increase in transport fares (which was announced the very next day after the interest rate cut was announced) and the sharper than expected fall in consumer inflation for May 2021, and had factored both into its calculations.

 Although inflation is expected to rise this month as the effects of both transport fare increases and the introduction of new taxes and levies take hold, it is unlikely that it can rise to more than the 10 percent ceiling of the BoG’s target band.